aiminhua/ncs_samples/nrf53_ble/appcore/README.rst

 I2C master example
 ==================

 This example shows how to use Zephyr I2C APIs to communicate with a I2C slave.
-The I2C slave image can be directly obtained from nRF5_SDK\examples\peripheral\twi_master_with_twis_slave.
+The I2C slave image can be directly obtained from ``nRF5_SDK/examples/peripheral/twi_master_with_twis_slave``.
-To facilitate the test, we put the twis images at nrf53_ble/resources/hex.
+To facilitate the test, we put the twis images at ``nrf53_ble/resources/hex``.
 The twis pin definitions are shown below.

 .. code-block:: console

 	EEPROM_SIM_SCL_S         31
 	EEPROM_SIM_SDA_S         30

-See your DTS file for I2C master pin definitions.
+**See your DTS file for I2C master pin definitions.**

 Program the twis hex file to a nRF52832DK or nRF52840DK.
 Connect the twis related pins to their counterparts in your board.
 After P0.06 is pulled down, this example can start to communicate with twis.
 The logging looks like below.